mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 Normally , we say a search depth of 2 means the search considers of up to 2 actions by the maximizer (or minimizer).

+ - when using F1 as the state evaluation function
+    - East could be an optimal action if do 1,2,3,4,5 depth-limited search
+    - West could be an optimal action if do 1,2,    5 depth-limited search
+    - For depth 1,2 , action East and West are both optimal action , there are ties
+    - For depth 3,4 , action East will be optimal because it ate the dot , while action West can not
+    - For depth 5,  both are optimal because they all can eat the dot.
+ - when using F2 as the state evaluation function
+    - East could be an optimal action if do 1,2,3,4,5 depth-limited search
+    - West could be an optimal action only if do 5 depth-limited search

 ---